digital-cargo/good-practice-eCommerce/README.md

 ### Piece-centricity and physics-orientation

-Today in air cargo, tracking information is typically provided at the shipment level, but the ONE Record data model follows the principle of piece-centricity as a core design principle.Another design principle of ONE Record is its aim to reflect the actual physical world, its objects and activities.
+Today in air cargo, tracking information is typically provided at the shipment level, but the ONE Record data model follows the principle of piece-centricity as a core design principle.
+Another design principle of ONE Record is its aim to reflect the actual physical world, its objects and activities.
 Both principles find perfect application at the eCommerce use case.

 ## Business Process and Data Sharing

 ### Business Process overview

-Remark: For the business interaction, all ONE Record data sharing is displayed as a separte swimlane.
+Remark: For the business interaction, all ONE Record data sharing is displayed as a separate swimlane.
 This is not to be interpreted as a single server or storage.
 It includes all de-central ONE Record servers by the different stakeholders.
-The API features Subscribe and access delegation or only mentioned in the core activity towards customs (see blue box), while publish notificiations are consequently entered, setting subscriptions as a precondition, that is not explicitly mentioned.
+The API features Publish-Subscribe and access delegation are only mentioned in the core activity towards customs (see blue box), while publish notificiations are consequently entered, setting subscriptions as a precondition, that is not explicitly mentioned.

 ```mermaid
 sequenceDiagram